symfony/symfony-docs/guides/forms/fields.rst

 ~~~~~~~~~~~~

 By default, each ``Field`` assumes that its value is required, so no empty
-value should be submited.
+value should be submitted.
 This setting affects the behaviour and rendering of
 some fields.
 The ``ChoiceField``, for example, includes an empty choice if
 it is not required.